Col. Thorsness, Job Well Done Good and Faithful Servant

 What do you think of when you see a little American flag in front of a grave marker?
 Let me tell you a story about one little flag.
 As a fighter pilot on my 93rd mission over North Vietnam, my F-105 was hit by an air-to-air missile and my Electronic Warfare Officer Harold Johnson and I, were forced to eject.
 After unsuccessful rescue attempts, we were captured by enemy forces and imprisoned in the infamous “Hanoi Hilton” for the next six years.

-One day in our sixth year of imprisonment, a young Navy pilot named Mike Campbell found a piece of cloth in a gutter.
+One day in our sixth year of imprisonment, a young Navy pilot named Mike Christian found a piece of cloth in a gutter.
 After we collected some other small rags, he worked secretly at night to piece them together into a flag.
 He made red from ground-up roof tiles and blue from tiny amounts of ink, then used rice glue to paste the colors onto the rags.
 Using thread from his blanket and a homemade bamboo needle, he sewed the pieces together, adding white fragments for stars.

 One morning he whispered from the back of our cell, “Hey gang, look here,” and proudly held up that tattered American flag, waving it as if in a breeze.
 We all snapped to attention and saluted — with tears in our eyes.